 Just as you would browse racks of clothing at your local store, you’ll be able to do the same in the metaverse.
-But it will be more immersive, more personalized and even more innovative, as articles of clothing will be able to defy gravity and go beyond the limitations of our physical world.
+But it will be more immersive, more personalised and even more innovative, as articles of clothing will be able to defy gravity and go beyond the limitations of our physical world.

 The Integration of Dynamic Video Content

 That’s exactly what the example metaverse store above does.
 Notice how the digital room includes different screens — and not just any ordinary screens, either.
 Digital displays in this virtual store show dynamic, tailored scenes rather than generic messaging.
-As they browse, customers are treated to an immersive, personalized shopping experience like never before.
+As they browse, customers are treated to an immersive, personalised shopping experience like never before.